zhanna-rd/test-semrush/README.md

 `-t exampleapp` – tagging the application image, so we can find it later.

-If you'd like to dig deeper into building Docker images, you can find more information here https://docs.docker.com/engine/reference/builder/.
+If you'd like to dig deeper into building Docker images, you can find more information [here](https://docs.docker.com/engine/reference/builder/).

 **6.**	Our application image is now ready.
 Let’s verify the successful build of the ExampleApp image by typing the following command in the terminal:
 ~~~~